-- 90. In the present case, it is uncontested that the Athlete has already served a first period of ineligibility of two (2) years for an ADRV from 15 July 2007 until 14 July 2009 following a positive test for 6α-methylandrostendione in 2007. - 91.
-The Athlete's offences must, therefore, be sanctioned as a second ADRV. - 92.
-In the present case, the IAAF argues that the different violations should be considered as a single second ADRV and not as two separate ones that could then be considered as multiple violations.
-The consequence is that the sanction imposed shall be on the violation that carries the most severe sanction. - 93.
-The Sole Arbitrator notes that in the present case the IAAF does not rely on the existence of aggravating circumstances that would entail a higher sanction than a standard one. - 94.
+- 86. It is uncontested that the Athlete has already served a first period of ineligibility of two (2) years for an ADRV from 31 July 2008 until 3 April 2011 for having substituted her urine at the occasion of the anti-doping test in 2007. - 87.
+The Athlete's offences must, therefore, be sanctioned as a second ADRV. - 88.
+In the present case, the IAAF argues that the two violations should be considered as a single second ADRV and not as two separate ones that could then be considered as multiple violations.
+The consequence is that the sanction imposed shall be on the violation that carries the most severe sanction.

+- 89. The Sole Arbitrator notes that in the present case the IAAF does not rely on the existence of aggravating circumstances that would entail a higher sanction than a standard one. - 90.
 With regards to second ADRVs, Rule 40.7.(a) of the 2012-2013 IAAF Rules provides as follows:

-'Second Anti-Doping Rule Violation: For an Athlete or other Person's first anti-doping rule violation, the period of Ineligibility is set out in Rules 40.2 and 40.3 (subject to elimination, reduction or suspension under Rules 40.4 or 40.5 or to an increase under Rule 40.6).
-For a second anti-doping rule violation, the period of Ineligibility shall be within the range set out in the table below:
+"Second Anti-Doping Rule Violation: For an Athlete or other Person's first anti-doping rule violation, the period of Ineligibility is set out in Rules 40.2 and 40.3 (subject to elimination, reduction or suspension under Rules 40.4 or 40.5 or to an increase under Rule 40.6).
+For a second anti-doping rule violation, the period of Ineligibility shall be within the range set out in the table below.